wehlutyk/thesis/content/4-discussion.md

 Even after five replies, we cannot determine whether the meaning exchanged is about sexism and rejection, or simply a flimsy joke without consequence;
 yet when taken as cultural tokens, these two representations are diametrically opposed to each other.
-With no further information about the relationship between the participants, their past interactins or common history, and in spite of the conversation being entirely public, we cannot determine what the exchange is fundamentally about, or even decide what the initial tweet means to one or the other participant.
+With no further information about the relationship between the participants, their past interactions or common history, and in spite of the conversation being entirely public, we cannot determine what the exchange is fundamentally about, or even decide what the initial tweet means to one participant or the other.

 #### Problem summary

 Let us now return to our initial question, namely the identification of attractors in the evolution of linguistic content.

-- note that we did transmission, not reactions to

-- analysis of pragmatics, that is situation and interaction
-- under-specified convergence problem: What level do you choose to look at -- Maybe a consequence of not wanting a GUT, but that doesn't bring theory then
-- divides into: content problem, context problem, dynamics problem
+As might be clear by now, this goal is challenging in at least three new and related ways.
+First, the importance of strong pragmatics renders it much more difficult to collect all the necessary data to understand the meaning that a subject attributes to an utterance, or what is exchanged in an interaction.
+Indeed, it is often necessary to rely on detailed information about the interaction situation to understand that meaning.
+Leaving aside the theoretical and technical apparatus that would be required to quantitatively analyse such data, the situations in which an experimenter can have access to the whole interactive situation, and thus have access to meanings exchanged (i.e. determine the content of the representations that circulate), are extremely rare.
+In most cases, an experiment only gives access to artefacts that are part of a broader cycle of meaning-creation.

+Second, even when the interactive situation is available to observation, the meaning of an utterance is not reducible to a simple object, and remains a multi-dimensional (and in particular multi-scale) target.
+Coming back once again to utterance \ref{u:party} with its surrounding context, what aspect of the meaning should one focus on when examining its evolution to identify attractors?
+The presence of a request to publicise private information, the implication that Barbara is lying or holding back such information, the lower-level structure of the question?
+In other words, the goal of identifying attractors in the evolution of meaningful utterances is, at least in our current formulation, under-specified.
+Of course, this problem is not new, and might even not be a theoretical problem for Cultural Attraction Theory: behind the multi-dimensionality of meaning is the fact that culture itself is a continuous and multi-dimensional phenomenon, difficult to characterise in simple mathematical terms.
+CAT works around this problem, as Sperber insists that it should not aim for a "grand unitary theory", and should rather generate useful domain-specific questions that depend on the matter at hand [@sperber_explaining_1996 pp. 61, 83].
+Thus the empirical decision of which meaning level to focus on must be resolved by appealing to the importance of each level as individually observed.

+Finally, a more important theoretical challenge comes from the fact that strong pragmatics puts an important part of the responsibility for meaning, that is for the content of a linguistic representation, in the interactive situation itself.
+If the meaning of an utterance is determined in great part by the interaction it features in, and if that meaning corresponds to the content of the linguistic representations whose epidemiology we wish to study, then how is it possible to identify two representations from different situations as being the same (or being close to each other)?
+To make progress in the epidemiology of meaning-bearing utterances, an approach to strong pragmatics must thus be able to relate meanings that come from different interactive situations, to some extent at least.
+Indeed, evaluating the evolution of representations requires us to be able to identify, if not the path taken by specific strands of representations which inherit from each other, at least the overall trajectory of a population of representations in a common space.
+As a consequence, an approach to pragmatics must provide a way to declare meanings different, or identical, or evaluate the extent to which they differ, across situations (without which evolution can only be observed inside fixed interactive situations).

 ## No theory of content